ruyadorno/simple-slider/README.md

 </div>
 <script src="simpleslider.min.js"></script>
 <script>
-  var slider = new SimpleSlider( document.getElementById('myslider') );
+  simpleSlider( document.getElementById('myslider') );
 </script>
 ```

-*In this previous example we did not specified any addition option, so the slider will use its default left-to-right sliding animation.*
+*In this previous example we didn't specified any additional option, in this case the slider will use its default left-to-right sliding animation.*

 ### Options